pablopunk/dot/PRD.md

   - Skip if OS restriction does not match.
   - Check if component is already installed (based on lock file).
   - If not installed, run the first available install command.
-  - Link config files/directories using `ln -s`.
+  - Link config files/directories using `ln -s` only if symlinks don't exist or don't point to the correct target.
   - Run post-install and post-link commands.
 - On subsequent runs, detect removed components and run uninstall commands if available.